Established in 2003, the Sindh Rural Support Organization (SRSO) is the major Rural Support Programme in

 donor funding.
 For the purpose, Sindh Rural Support Organisation (SRSO) was established to work under the umbrella of Rural Support Programme Network in designated districts of Sindh.

-Support Organization (SRSO) was established by the provision
+Support Organization (SRSO) was established, funded by Government of Sindh with the provision

 of an endowment of Rs.
 500 million , that was raised to Rs.